The Facts On Treating Acne With Doryx

 If you have skin that does not “spot” when it is exposed to sun, then Doryx can make a big difference in certain situations.

-- Doryx can be especially helpful in treating acne triggered by PCOS (polycystic ovarian disease).
+- Doryx can be especially helpful in treating acne triggered by PCOS6 (polycystic ovarian disease).

 - Doryx can be especially helpful if you are also getting treatment with a drug called spironolactone.
-Doryx essentially stops infection so spironolactone can balances hormones and clear up the skin.
+Doryx essentially stops infection so spironolactone can balances hormones7 and clear up the skin.

 - Doryx and benzoyl peroxide gels often get rid of essentially all acne blemishes in about 12 weeks.
 However, this combination of treatments makes the skin especially sensitive to sun.
 It’s not a good idea if you have golden, dark brown, or black skin tones.
 If you have light brown skin, you will definitely need to use SPF 30 sunscreen or higher when you go outdoors, and you will need to take 1,000 IU of vitamin D a day to compensate for lost vitamin D production in your skin.